Nocture-Insight/.github/profile/README.md

 </p>

 ## About US
-We are just a small group intrested in Cibersecurity, Reverse Engineering, Disassembly, Windows/Android Internals, Exploitations, Penetration Test and more...
+We are just a small group intrested in Cibersecurity, Vulnerability, Reverse Engineering, Disassembly, Windows/Android Internals, Exploitations, Penetration Test and more...

 ## Language Used
 ```